att-innovate/squanch/docs/source/gettingStarted.rst

 	            bits += str(q.measure())
 	        self.output(bits)

-Finally, to instantiate and run the agents, we need to make an appropriately sized ``sharedHilbertSpace`` and a ``sharedOutputDict`` to pass to the agents.
+Finally, to instantiate and run the agents, we need to name them (if no name is provided in the class call, it defaults to the name of the class, e.g. ``Alice(...).name == "Alice"``) and we need to make an appropriately sized ``sharedHilbertSpace`` and a ``sharedOutputDict`` to pass to the agents.
 We then connect the agents (using a channel length of 0 to ignore speed-of-light delays and attenuation errors) and run their processes:

 .. code:: python

 	mem = sharedHilbertSpace(1, len(msgBits))
 	out = sharedOutputDict()

-	alice = Alice("Alice", mem, data = msgBits)
+	alice = Alice(mem, data = msgBits)
-	bob = Bob("Bob", mem, out = out)
+	bob = Bob(mem, out = out)

 	connectAgents(alice, bob, length = 0.0)